trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/home_networks.md

 Trisul has the ability to use Flow Taggers to tag each flow with a direction hint based on the endpoint Home Addresses.

 1. Enable the [TagFlowsWithDirection](pathname:///docs/ref/netflow-config#TagFlowsWithDirection) setting in the Netflow configuration file
-2. You can then go to Tools \> Explore Flows to search for flows with the appropriate tag.
+2. You can then go to Tools &rarr; Explore Flows to search for flows with the appropriate tag.
 3. For example to see all *Transit* flows , enter `tag=[dir]transit` in the tool's search query.